-- Reduce initiation of tobacco use among youth (grades 9-12) in Vermont to 16% by 2020 [21% YRBS 2015] - Reduce the percent of youth (grades 9-12) who used any tobacco product in the past 30 days to 20% by 2020 [25% YRBS 2015] - Reduce the percent of youth who smoked a whole cigarette before age 13 to 4% by 2020 [6% YRBS 2015] - Reduce e-cigarette use to 12% among youth (grades 9-12) by 2020 [15% YRBS 2015] - Reduce the percent of youth under 18 (grades 9-12) who receive tobacco products from a social source (someone else bought, borrowed/bummed, or obtained from person ≥ 18) to 50% by 2020 [68% YRBS 2015]
+- I.i.
+Reduce initiation of tobacco use among youth (grades 9 12) in Vermont to 16%, by 2020 [21% YRBS 2015] - I.ii.
+Reduce the percent of youth (grades 9 12) who used any tobacco product in the past 30 days to 20%, by 2020 [25% YRBS 2015] - I.iii.
+Reduce the percent of youth who smoked a whole cigarette before age 13 to 4%, by 2020 [6% YRBS 2015] - I.iv.
+Reduce e-cigarette use to 12% among youth (grades 9 12), by 2020 [15% YRBS 2015] - I.v.
+Reduce the percent of youth under 18 (grades 9 12) that receive tobacco products from a social source (someone else bought, borrowed/bummed, or obtained from person \geq 18) to 50%, by 2020 [68% YRBS 2015]

-Preventing Initiation of Tobacco Use
+Preventing Initiation of Tobacco Use Strategies

-Reduce youth exposure and access to tobacco products and promotions.

-- Promote policy at the state and local levels to restrict the time, place, and manner in which tobacco products are sold. - Establish local authority allowing Vermont municipalities to restrict the time, place, and manner in which tobacco products are sold within municipalities. - Conduct and report youth enforcement checks and involve coalitions to assist, if needed, with surveillance. - Work with communities to pass local ordinances that restrict tobacco product placement and use: e.g., require retailers to store tobacco products out of consumer sight. - Integrate tobacco control strategies, such as restriction of price promotions and amount of product placement, into town ordinances. - Promote state-level policy to restrict e-cigarette marketing and product placement at the point of sale (POS). - Fund community coalitions throughout the state to support local capacity and engagement on tobacco prevention and control. - Educate state and local policy makers and retailers on the FDA's May 2016 rule extending federal regulatory authority to e-cigarettes, banning their sale to anyone under 18 and requiring photo ID for age verification prior to sale.
+Preventing initiation of Tobacco Ose Strategies Strategies Key Activities Reduce youth exposure and access to tobacco products and promotions.
+Promote policy at the state and local levels to restrict the time, place, and manner in which tobacco products are sold Establish local authority allowing Vermont municipalities to restrict the time, place and manner in which tobacco products are sold within municipalities Conduct and report youth enforcement checks and involve coalitions to assist, if needed, with surveillance.
+Work with communities to pass local ordinances that restrict tobacco product placement and use